i-pi/i-pi/examples/clients/elphmod/README.md

    This should open an interactive figure and finally create `plot.pdf`, where arrows indicate atomic displacements.
 Since we have used a simplistic model, the periodic lattice distortion differs from the expected 3-by-3 pattern.

+Note that saving the driver to an intermediate file `driver.pickle` has two
+advantages: First, when running it through `i-pi-driver-py`, only a single parameter (the filename) has to be specified on the command line, rather than all details of the flexible setup in `driver.py`.
+Second, setting up the driver can be quite time consuming, so it is more efficient to do this only once when launching it multiple times later.

+It is alternatively possible to run the driver through the module `ipi._driver`, which is however only available if i-PI has been installed using `setuptools`, e.g., through `pip`.
+This can be tested with `make run2` or `python3 run.py`.